nuclio/nuclio/docs/setup/gke/getting-started-gke.md

     --registry <URL>
 ```
 >**Note:** The command above exposes the function externally using a `nodePort`.
 This is done for demonstration
 > purposes only.
-Please read more [about exposing your function](/docs/tasks/deploying-functions.md#exposing-a-function)
+Please read more about [exposing your function](/docs/tasks/deploying-functions.md#exposing-a-function)
-> for more information
+> for more information.

 When the function deployment completes, you can get the function information by running the following CLI command: